You are here: Infothek - Blood Pressure and Diet - Food intolerances, allergies and blood pressure

 Nahrungsmittelunvertrõglichkeiten, Allergien und Blutdruck

-Food or dietary intolerances occur when food components pass through damaged areas of the small intestine into the body and are then recognized and attacked by the immune system as foreign proteins.
+Food or dietary intolerances occur when food components pass through damaged areas of the small intestine into the body and are recognized and attacked by the immune system as foreign proteins.

 Sources:

-This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands monitor their blood pressure every day.
-Our content is based on carefully researched, evidence-based data and is continuously updated (as of 06/2024).
+This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands of people monitor their blood pressure every day.
+Our content is based on carefully researched, evidence-based information and is continuously updated (as of 01/2026).

-Author Sabine Croci is a qualified medical assistant with many years of experience in internal medicine and cardiology practices as well as in outpatient care, and has led BloodPressureDB's specialist editorial team since 2015.
-Thanks to her extensive additional qualifications as a paramedic, first responder and in various therapy and emergency areas, she provides solid, practical and reliably reviewed information.
+Author Sabine Croci is a certified medical assistant with many years of experience in internal medicine and cardiology practices as well as in outpatient care.
+Since 2015 she has led the editorial team at BloodPressureDB.
+With additional qualifications as a paramedic, first responder, and training in various therapy and emergency areas, she provides well-founded, practical, and reliably reviewed information.

 Related articles: